 For the basic theory of $C^*$-algebras, positive and completely positive (CP) maps, we refer to (\cite{MurGJ90}, \cite{PauV03}, \cite{BhaBVR:BhaT23}).
-Typically if a map we are studying is assumed to be just positive we denote it by $\varphi $ and if it has to be CP then by $\tau .$ We recall the well-known Choi-Kraus decomposition (\cite{ChoMD75}, \cite{BhaR07}) of CP maps on matrix algebras.
+Typically, we denote a map that is just positive by $\varphi$, and a map that is CP by $\tau$.
+We recall the well-known Choi-Kraus decomposition (\cite{ChoMD75}, \cite{BhaR07}) of CP maps on matrix algebras.
 A linear map $\tau:M_m\to M_m$ is CP if and only if there exist $A_1,\ldots, A_p\in M_{m}$, for some $p$, such that

 The matrices $A_i$'s are known as Choi-Kraus coefficients of the CP map $\tau$.
-This is decomposition for $\tau $ is not unique.
+This decomposition for $\tau $ is not unique.
 However, if

 is another such decomposition, then every $A_i$ is a linear combination of $B_j$'s and conversely every $B_j$ is a linear combination of $A_i$'s.
 In particular,